CSbyGB/pentips/digital-skills/useful-linux.md

 ### PDF to images

-- You can do the other way around `pdfimages file.pdf extracted-images/`
+- You can do the other way around `pdfimages file.pdf extracted-images/` you can add the lag `-png` to specify that you want the pictures to be in png format

 > Note this will get every image from the PDF file.
 If you want every slide as images this next command is the one you need